astropy/astropy/docs/coordinates/distances.rst

 Coordinates can also have line-of-sight distances.
 If these are provided, a coordinate object becomes a full-fledged point in three-dimensional space.

-The `~astropy.coordinates.distances.Distance` class is provided to represent a line-of-sight distance for a coordinate.
+The `~astropy.coordinates.Distance` class is provided to represent a line-of-sight distance for a coordinate.
 It must include a length unit to be valid.::